Abortion Could Be Deal-Breaker In Alabama Senate Race For Many Torn GOP Voters

 And now, with the Senate nearly evenly split and the possibility of another Supreme Court appointment while Trump is in office, that may not be a chance Alabama voters who prioritize the abortion issue are willing to take, either.

 "If you believe that abortion is murder and if you believe that the post-Roe v.
-Wade era is tantamount to new genocide, then you're willing to say, 'I'm going to ignore all these allegations and vote for Moore anyway,' or it's help to rationalize away the allegations," said Taylor.
+Wade era is tantamount to new genocide, then you're willing to say, 'I'm going to ignore all these allegations and vote for Moore anyway' or it helps to rationalize away the allegations," said Taylor.